vivekkpai/gettingandcleaningdata_courseproject/CodeBook.md

 The names have four parts separated by underscores.

 1.  *Prefix:* This is used to indicate frequency domain data only.
-For time-series data, the prefix is always "" (the empty string)
+For time-series data, the prefix is always "" (the empty string).
+For frequency domain data, the prefix is *freq-*

 2.  *Aggregate operations:* These are the aggregates that we are interested in.
 In fact the aggregates mentioned below are exactly